-f.
-In Turkey, Intralot filed on 21 May 2009, before the Istanbul Court of First Instance a lawsuit against the company Teknoloji Holding A.Ş. ("Teknoloji") requesting from Teknoloji the amount of TRY 1.415.000 (\in 683.773,07) on the ground of unjust enrichment, since Intralot unjustly paid taxes which Teknoloji had to pay on dividends distributed by Inteltek.
-The hearing of the case begun on 14 g.
-In Colombia, Intralot, on 22 July 2004, entered into an agreement with an entity called Empresa Territorial para la salud ("Etesa"), under which it was granted with the right to operate games of chance in Colombia.
+h.
+In Turkey, Intralot filed on 21 May 2009, before the Istanbul Court of First Instance a lawsuit against the company Teknoloji Holding A.Ş. ("Teknoloji") requesting from Teknoloji the amount of TRY 1.415.000 (€579.158) on the ground of unjust enrichment, since Intralot unjustly paid taxes which Teknoloji had to pay on dividends distributed by Inteltek.
+At the hearing of 15th September 2011 the court issued its decision and vindicated Intralot for the total amount claimed.
+Intralot filed an appeal for the time of the calculation of the interest and for the amount of the overdue interest, while Teknoloji filed an appeal complaining for the reasoning of the decision.
+The case is pending.

+i.
+In Colombia, Intralot, on 22nd July 2004, entered into an agreement with an entity called Empresa Territorial para la salud ("Etesa"), under which it was granted with the right to operate games of chance in Colombia.
 In accordance with terms of the abovementioned agreement, Intralot has submitted an application to initiate arbitration proceedings against Etesa requesting to be recognized that there has been a disruption to the economic balance of abovementioned agreement to the detriment of Intralot (and for reasons not attributable to Intralot) and that Etesa to be compelled to the modification of the financial terms of the agreement in the manner specified by Intralot as well as to pay damages to Intralot (including damages for loss of profit); or alternatively to terminate now the agreement with no liability to Intralot.
-The arbitration court adjudicated in favor of Etesa the amount of 23,6 billion Colombian pesos (€8,9 m).
-Intralot will exercise all legal means available in relation to the errors of substance and formality of arbitration award and in this context it has already submitted an application for annulment of the arbitration award in front of the High Administrative Court.
-ETESA requested the payment of a letter of guarantee in the amount of 7.694.081.042 Colombian pesos (€2.896.417,38) issued by Banco de Bogota, granted with counterquarantees of a respective amount issued by Société Générale & Geniki Bank.
-The payment of the counter-guarantees has been suspended pursuant to provisional decisions issued by the Greek court as well as by the French court.
+The arbitration court adjudicated in favor of Etesa the amount of 23,6 billion Colombian pesos (€9,4m).
+The application for annulment of the arbitration award filed by Intralot before the High Administrative Court was rejected.
+The Company examines the possibility of exercising further legal means available.
+ETESA requested the payment of a letter of guarantee in the amount of 7.694.081.042 Colombian pesos (€ 3.068.467) issued by Banco de Bogota, granted with counter-guarantees of a respective amount issued by Société Générale & Geniki Bank.
+The payment of the counter-guarantees had been suspended pursuant to provisional decisions issued by the Greek court as well as by the French court.
+In France, the court issued a decision which rejected the Company's petition but also decided not to order the decision's provisional execution until it becomes final.
+The Company filed an appeal against this decision which was rejected.
 The Company has created relative provision in its financial statements.